Ajatt-Tools/chmonime/README.md

 * and more

 ### config
-`manyame.conf` in main folder.
+`config.conf` in main folder.
-`manyame.conf` creates automatically at first launch.
+`config.conf` creates automatically at first launch.

 `f` is for download folder